 “In 1899 at the City College of New York,” is how I started about half of the gazillion public speeches I gave as a staff member for Delta Sigma Phi.
 Our story is truly heartwarming.

 Style guides are circulated.
 “Use this name, not that name” or “That’s not an official hand signal” are little things you hear at all conferences for all fraternities and sororities.
-But if there is one thing that has remained consistent about fraternity men and women, it’s that they are stubbornly rebellious.
-Since day one – every time.
+But if there is one thing that has remained consistent about fraternity men and women it’s that they are stubbornly rebellious.
+Most of our organizations were founded as some form of rebellion from a status quo.

 Enter Delta Sigma Phi.

-My fraternity already has a bit of a problem.
+My fraternity has a bit of a problem.
 A business fraternity, Delta Sigma Pi shares a nickname at many institutions, forcing local members of either organization to alter their nickname so as not to be confused with the other.
-I’ve set up chapters of my fraternity at several schools where the students wondered why I was trying to create a 2nd chapter of one fraternity.
+I’ve set up chapters of my fraternity at several schools where the students wondered why I was trying to create a 2nd chapter of one fraternity (I wasn’t).

 I don’t mean this in any negative way.
 I do think brand consistency is relevant.
 Why wouldn’t we all want to know how to identify one another?
 Why would we want divisions to exist within our fraternity?

-On the other hand, there is a sense of wonder associated with the regional differences associated with my fraternity.
-I assume the same can be said for other fraternities and sororities as well.
+On the other hand, there is a sense of amusement associated with the regional differences associated with my fraternity.
+I assume the same can be said for other fraternities and sororities.

 I took it upon myself then to put up a brief survey to determine how men from chapters across the United States choose to identify.
 I organized the results into “heat” maps, which indicate where you can most likely expect to hear any one term.

 We already have a national historian who is piecing together a history of our fraternity, and I’m well on my way to fleshing out my own chapter’s history, but this was different.
-How members pronounce “YITBOS,” a word with a secret meaning, and the nickname they choose for their chapter, “Delta Sig” being the official nickname, can give insights into the creation of those chapters, and opens us to a world of studying how men from different parts of the country perceive the same thing.
+How members pronounce “YITBOS,” a word with a secret meaning, and the nickname they choose for their chapter, “Delta Sig” being the official nickname, may give greater insight into deeper regional differences between undergraduate chapters and their memberships.

-For now, enjoy a brief exploration of the varying identities within Delta Sigma Phi, and I hope you will, as I have, learn to appreciate the rich diversity associated with something more than 100,000 men have pledged their lives to.
+Enjoy an exploration of the varying identities within Delta Sigma Phi.
+I hope you will, as I have, come to appreciate the rich diversity associated with something more than 100,000 men have pledged their lives to.

 My fraternity was founded in 1899 at the City College of New York – now the City University of New York.
 A group of men were barred from joining other fraternities as a group because they were a mix of Christian and Jewish faiths, and so they established Delta Sigma Phi.